daltonclaybrook/Settler/README.md

 When using Settler, you are responsible for defining **Resolvers**.
 A Resolver is a type that is responsible for creating a _single complex object_ from a collection of dependencies, or `Keys`.

 The Resolver protocol has only two associated type requirements: `Key` and `Output`.
 Your `Output` is a type-alias to the type of the object you want your Resolver to ultimately build.
-Your `Key` is a collection of type-aliases to dependency types that may be required to build your `Output`.
+Your `Key` is a collection of type-aliases for all the objects your Resolver is capable of building, including your `Output`.
+Most of the `Key` members are direct or indirect dependencies of your `Output` type.

 Each member of your `Key` needs a corresponding Resolver function.
 You specify dependencies of your `Key` member simply by defining parameters in your resolver function.
 Each parameter must also be a member of `Key`.
 The following is a small but complete example of a Resolver: